 In winter, Britain’s estuaries, coastal lagoons and marshes offer the perfect conditions for wading birds to thrive.
 But what are wading birds?
 Why do they have such long legs?
 And which species of wading birds live in the UK?

-From the ubiquitous oystercatcher to the curve-billed curlew, our guide looks at some of the UK’s most elegant waders, including how to identify and the best places to see.
+From the ubiquitous oystercatcher to the curve-billed curlew, our guide looks at nine of the UK’s most elegant waders, including how to identify and the best places to see.

 What is a wading bird?